0xE232FE/go-script-template/README.md

 This repo contains all the definitions of functions/constants/variables/structs that can be in a ogame ninja script.
 Allowing you to use your favorite editor/IDE and enjoy smart autocompletion.

+For some examples of scripts using the go vm, refer to -> https://github.com/ogame-ninja/scripts/tree/master/official/go_vm

 - Download this repository
 - Work in your favorite environment VSCode/Goland IDE on the `main.go` file
 - Enjoy all the niceties of "go to definition" and "autocompletion"